LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 This time, the ranged armor skill of the defender is taken into account and, additionally, the speed of the missile (based on shape and weight) figures in the calculation.
-You may propel any item from your inventory (by default you are offered only the appropriate items; press `+` to cycle item menu modes).
+You may propel any item from your inventory (by default you are offered only the appropriate items; press `+` open all choices).
 Only items of a few kinds inflict any damage, but some have other effects, beneficial, detrimental or mixed.

 In-game detailed item descriptions contain melee and ranged damage estimates.
 They do not take into account damage from effects and, if bonuses are not known, guesses are based on averages for the item kind in question.
-The displayed figures are rounded, but the game internally keeps track of minute fractions of HP in all calculcations.
+The displayed figures are rounded, but the game internally keeps track of minute fractions of HP for all actors and in all calculcations.

-The stress of combat drains Calm, gradually limiting viewing radius and, if Calm reaches zero and the actor is sufficiently impressed by his foes, making him defect and surrender unto their domination.
-Whenever the monster's or hero's hit points reach zero, the combatant is incapacitated and promptly dies.
-When the last hero dies or is dominated, the scenario ends in defeat.
+The combat stress drains Calm, gradually limiting viewing radius and, if Calm reaches zero and the actor is sufficiently impressed by his foes, making him defect and surrender unto their domination.
+Whenever the monster's or hero's hit points reach zero, the combatant falls down and quickly gets permanently incapacitated.
+When the last hero is disabled or dominated, the scenario ends in defeat.

 Attacking from a distance
 -------------------------

-For ranged attacks, setting the aiming crosshair beforehand is not mandatory, because x-hair is set automatically as soon as a monster comes into view and can still be adjusted for as long as the missile to fling is not chosen.
+For ranged attacks, setting the aiming crosshair beforehand is not mandatory, because crosshair is set automatically as soon as a monster comes into view and can still be adjusted for as long as the missile to fling is not chosen.
 However, sometimes you want to examine the level map tile by tile or assign persistent personal targets to party members.